CraigBall26/Python-with-ios-and-Android/README.md

-Snippet of some the automation work I completed in Python for an ios/Android app
+Snippet of some the automation work I completed in Python for an ios/Android app, using Appium